http-party/node-http-proxy/README.md

   }).listen(9000);
 </pre>

-see the [demo](http://github.com/nodejitsu/node-http-proxy/blob/master/demo.js) for further examples.
+See the [demo](http://github.com/nodejitsu/node-http-proxy/blob/master/demo.js) for further examples.

 ### How to setup a proxy server with custom server logic
 <pre>